rytsikau/ee.Yrewind/README.md

 <br>**` -url=[url] `**

-With this command, the program saves the last 1 hour of the required livestream at the highest possible resolution.
+With this command, the program saves the following 1 hour of the required livestream at the highest possible resolution.
 URL can be specified in various formats:
 >     yrewind -url='youtube.com/watch?v=9Auq9mYxFEE'
 >     yrewind -url=https://www.youtu.be/9Auq9mYxFEE
 >     yrewind -url=9Auq9mYxFEE